Optimal transport in Lorentzian synthetic spaces, synthetic timelike Ricci curvature lower bounds and applications: Introduction

 is quite a natural assumption in general relativity.
 Of course, for a $C^{2}$-metric $g$, \eqref{eq:Ricgeq-Kg} is satisfied on compact subsets of the space-time.
 Recalling that the Einstein's equations postulate proportionality of $\Ric_{g}$ and $T-\frac{1}{n-2} \tr_{g}(T) g$ (where $T$ is the so-called energy-momentum tensor), for a general cosmological constant $\Lambda \in \R$, \eqref{eq:Ricgeq-Kg} is equivalent to require that

 In particular, if $\inf_{M} \tr_{g}(T)>-\infty$ (or, equivalently, $\inf_{M} {\rm R}_{g}>-\infty$ where ${\rm R}_{g}$ is the scalar curvature of $g$), then the \emph{weak} energy condition $T(v,v)\geq 0$ for all timelike $v$ (which is believed to hold for most physically reasonable $T$, according to \cite[pag.
-218]{Wald}) implies \eqref{eq:Ricgeq-Kg}. \\ The case $K=0$ in \eqref{eq:Ricgeq-Kg} corresponds to the \emph{strong energy condition} of Hawking and Penrose \cite{PenColl, HawkSing, HawkPen}. \\ Let us stress that the framework \eqref{eq:Ricgeq-Kg} includes any solution of the Einstein's equations \emph{in vacuum} (i.e. with null stress-energy tensor $T$) with \emph{possibly non-zero cosmological constant} $\Lambda$.
-Already such a framework is highly interesting as the standard black hole metrics (e.g. Schwartzshild, Kerr) are solutions of the Einstein's vacuum equations, and also the more recent literature on black holes typically focuses on vacuum solutions (see e.g. \cite{Chri, Daf, DHR, KRS}).
-A key role in such breakthroughs on black holes is given by a smart analysis of the system of non-linear hyperbolic partial differential equations corresponding to the Einstein's vacuum equations (in a suitable Gauge).
+218]{Wald}) implies \eqref{eq:Ricgeq-Kg}. \\ The case $K=0$ in \eqref{eq:Ricgeq-Kg} corresponds to the \emph{strong energy condition} of Hawking and Penrose \cite{PenColl, HawkSing, HawkPen}. \\ Let us stress that the framework \eqref{eq:Ricgeq-Kg} includes any solution of the Einstein's equations \emph{in vacuum} (i.e.\;with null stress-energy tensor $T$) with \emph{possibly non-zero cosmological constant} $\Lambda$.
+Already such a framework is highly interesting as the standard black hole metrics (e.g.\;Schwartzshild, Kerr) are solutions of the Einstein's vacuum equations, and also the more recent literature on black holes typically focuses on vacuum solutions (see e.g. \cite{Chri, Daf, DHR, KRS}).
+A key role in such breakthroughs on black holes is given by a deep analysis of the system of non-linear hyperbolic partial differential equations corresponding to the Einstein's vacuum equations (in a suitable Gauge).
 At least in the smooth setting, it was recently proved by the second author and Suhr \cite{MoSu} that the optimal transport point of view is compatible with the hyperbolic PDEs one (in the sense that it is possible to characterise solutions of the Einstein's equations in terms of optimal transport).
-We believe that all of this suggests that the proposed optimal transport approach has potential for the future.
+We believe that the aforementioned facts suggest a promising future for the proposed optimal transport approach.